Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 1. Medications

 The most common medications used to treat catatonia are benzodiazepines and antipsychotics.
 Benzodiazepines, such as Ativan (lorazepam), are the first line of treatment.
 These drugs work by enhancing the effect of the neurotransmitter gamma-aminobutyric acid (GABA), which has a calming effect on the brain and body.
-This helps to relieve the motor symptoms and agitation associated with catatonia.
+This medication-assisted treatment helps to relieve the motor symptoms and agitation associated with catatonia.

 Antipsychotics, especially atypical antipsychotics like risperidone or olanzapine, are also used if catatonia is linked to an underlying psychiatric condition like schizophrenia.
 However, caution is needed as some antipsychotics worsen catatonia.
-The use of benzodiazepines is safe, easy, and effective, with remission rates reported to be as high as 70–80%, as studied by Huang YC, Lin CC, Hung YY, and Huang TL. et al. 2013, “Rapid relief of catatonia in mood disorder by lorazepam and diazepam.”

 2. Electroconvulsive Therapy (ECT)

-Electroconvulsive Therapy (ECT) is a medical procedure in which controlled electric currents are passed through the brain to induce a brief seizure under anesthesia.
-ECT is one of the most effective treatments for severe or treatment-resistant catatonia.
 It is especially used when medications are ineffective or when the catatonia is life-threatening (such as in malignant catatonia).
-ECT is highly effective in the treatment of catatonia, with response rates ranging from 80% to 100%, as studied by Luchini F, Medda P, Mariani MG, Mauri M, Toni C, Perugi G., et al. 2015, “Electroconvulsive therapy in catatonic patients: efficacy and predictors of response.”
+ECT is highly effective in the treatment of catatonia, with response rates ranging from 80% to 100%, as studied by Luchini F et al., 2015.

 3. Other Therapies for Catatonia